abessudnov/ruAuditPublic/README.md

 Available at: https://osf.io/preprints/socarxiv/2qzus/

 The data are distributed under the CC-By Attribution 4.0 International Licence.
 If you use the data please cite the paper as above.

+- Bessudnov_Shcherbak.pdf: the paper;

 - SurveyPublic.csv: data from the name recognition survey;